Commuting to Denmark by car, ferry or train

 Ferry between Helsingborg and Elsinore

-The ferries leave almost around the clock; during the day normally every 15 minutes.
+The ferries leave almost around the clock; during the day normally every 15-20 minutes.
 It is a good idea to book in advance for public holidays.

 As for the Øresund bridge, frequent travellers can choose between a number of options.
 Return fares if you travel back and forth on the same day or weekend are also cheaper than standard tickets.
-The ferry crossings are operated by Scandlines and Sundsbusserne.

-See prices and timetable on the Scandlines website
+See prices and timetable on Øresundslinjens website

 By train across the Øresund bridge

 If you are commuting from Sweden to Denmark, you can get a 30-day ticket to Denmark from Skånetrafiken.
 The ticket can be purchased in the Skånetrafiken app or can be connected to a Skånetrafiken travel card.
 If you are travelling with a travel card instead of the app, you will have to retain the receipt for the ticket to be shown at inspection.
 The receipt can be obtained from the ticket machines, from the driver of the yellow regional busses or at the Skånetrafiken customer center in Skåne.
 The ticket is valid from 30 calendar days from the day that you activate the travel card.
-You are allowd to travel on the DSB and Øresund trains, and the Movia city busses on the Danish side with the same ticket.
+You are allowed to travel on the DSB and Øresund trains, and the Movia city busses on the Danish side with the same ticket.

 You can purchase an add-on for individual journeys with your 30-day tickets.
 The metro add-on is included in single and 24-hour tickets.